Home » Countries » Americas » Ecuador

 Back in Quito, the Teleferico offers a cable car lift to the top of Cruz Loma which affords fantastic views across the city as well as ‘Volcanoes Avenue’, a splendid vista revealing fourteen peaks across the Andes… if the weather is co-operating.
 Otherwise it’s a nice ride up and down a mountain in a cable car!
 It’s located in Pichincha and the site also offers an amusement park, restaurants, a shopping centre and other activities, so there’s plenty to do if the views aren’t spectacular.

 A slightly more unusual stop was a visit to the Fundación Guayasamín Museum, the house with an adjacent art gallery of local artist Oswaldo Guayasamín, widely considered to be one of Ecuador’s greatest artists.
 The house is located on a hill overlooking Quito in the Bellavista neighbourhood and has been left as he lived in it.
 It contains many artworks; his own as well as an impressive collection of pre-Columbian, colonial and modern art, and you can also see his studio.
 We were invited to watch a video about the artist so that we could learn about his life and works.
-The adjacent gallery, known as the Chapel of Man, has an exterior on the form of a massive cube with a conical dome atop.
-Inside it offers multiple levels in which to explore a range of artworks.
-Guayasamín’s art is big and bold and very much reflects Ecuadorian landscapes and culture.
-He was also particularly interested in the inequalities in society and many of his works are powerful – and moving – representations of injustice.
-Photography wasn’t allowed inside the gallery.

 Visit Quito – Day Trips Further Out